Check it before

 • Retailers you’ve never heard of before

-• Unusual payment and delivery options.
+• Unusual payment and delivery options

 Remote access scams use emails, texts, phone calls and pop-up browser windows to spread fake – yet plausible – stories that result in victims voluntarily providing remote access to their computer, tablet or smartphone.
 Common tactics include impersonating a representative from a trusted business such as a bank, utility or government agency.
 Once they gain access, scammers are free to steal and misuse all manner of sensitive personal and financial information stored on the device, often without any knowledge of the victim.
 They can also install ransomware, change passwords and even lock you out of your own device/s.